 We’re still learning about the impact of both deafness and autism on children and, since autism is a spectrum condition and deafness will also affect children in different ways, there is no one approach which is right for every child.

 Below are some suggestions for what may help.

 It’s important to be open and supportive to your child and allow them to communicate in whatever way they can.
 This may be a sign language, like British Sign Language (BSL), aural with spoken language, sign bilingualism, a sign system such as Makaton or Signalong to support speech, or Total Communication.

 Whatever method of communication your child uses, it should be used consistently – both at home and in education.
 A speech and language therapist and other professionals working with you will be able to provide support and advice.

-Children with autism may struggle with eye contact and joint attention (when parents naturally draw their child’s attention to something by, for example, looking at it themselves or using gestures) which can make the communication approaches often used by deaf children, such as lip-reading or sign language, more difficult.
+Children with autism may struggle with eye contact and joint attention (when parents naturally draw their child’s attention to something, for example, by looking at it themselves or using gestures).
+This can make the communication approaches often used by deaf children, such as lip-reading or sign language, more difficult.

-Deaf children with autism who do not learn to sign from an early age may benefit from supports such as visual calendars or cues for routine activities and objects of reference, to help them understand.
-These can be accompanied programmes to help for example with interpreting facial expressions or learning how to use language in social situations.
+Deaf children with autism who don't learn to sign from an early age may benefit from support such as visual schedules, calendars or cues for routine activities and objects of reference, to help them understand.
+These can be accompanied by programmes to help with interpreting facial expressions or learning how to use language in social situations.

 Laura is mum to Andrew, who is deaf and autistic.

 “Communication is a challenge.
 Andrew’s completely non-verbal, although I think he’d like to speak.
 He uses objects of reference, like a bib if he wants food, and will take our hand to lead us to something.
 We had no joy with sign language because of attention issues from the autism but we might try Picture Exchange Communication System (PECS) in the future.”